At a stress management workshop I once attended, a participant asked if there was a difference between feeling stressed and experiencing anxiety.

 - Not being well mentally, emotionally and physically.

 - Have clear intentions for your day.
 Starting each day knowing exactly what we want to accomplish will always give us a better chance of it happening than when we don’t.
-When we know what needs to be done each day, we are less likely to get distracted and will have evidence that we making progress, which means we will have a better outlook for the future.
+When we know what needs to be done each day, we’re less likely to get distracted and will have evidence we’re making progress, which means we’ll have a better outlook for the future.

 - Take good care of yourself.
-If we are healthy mentally, emotionally and physically, then we are less likely to experience serious anxiety attacks.
-Taking care of ourselves also include taking appropriate breaks during the day, getting adequate sleep every night, eating the rights foods that will give us sustained levels of energy and making sure we are constantly engaging our bodies via exercise or regular movement.
+If we’re healthy mentally, emotionally and physically, we’re less likely to experience serious anxiety attacks.
+Taking care of ourselves also include taking appropriate breaks during the day, getting adequate sleep every night, eating the rights foods that will give us sustained levels of energy and making sure we’re constantly engaging our bodies via exercise or regular movement.

 - Do not hold things in your mind for too long.
-Whenever we start predicting things that have not occurred yet, that triggers a response, which dictates how we feel.
-We should always remember that no thought lives in our minds rent-free, which means, every thought that triggers an emotion is doing something to us.
-Things we can do include writing down things we have to do or ideas we have received, letting go of any experiences with others that caused us pain, and allowing ourselves just focus on the present moment.
+Whenever we predict things that haven’t occurred yet, that triggers a response, which dictates how we feel.
+We should always remember no thought lives in our minds rent-free, which means, every thought that triggers an emotion is doing something to us.
+Things we can do include writing down things we have to do or ideas we have received, letting go of any experiences with others that caused us pain, and allowing ourselves focus on the present moment.

 - Bring more joy into your life.
-In order to prevent experiencing anxiety, we have to generate joy through daily events or experiences.
-Having meaningful conversations with people we are close to or people we trust is one way to experience joy daily.
+To prevent experiencing anxiety, we have to generate joy through daily events or experiences.
+Having meaningful conversations with people we’re close to or people we trust is one way to experience joy daily.
 We can also schedule activities in our calendars that are aligned to our passions or do things we love.
-Joy and happiness is something we have to cultivate — it very rarely happens on its own.
+Joy and happiness is something we have to cultivate — it rarely happens on its own.

 Question: What could be another simple way to overcome an anxiety attack?